Feiyang472/vanya_functools/README.md

 # Usage
 - `lazylock`: cached property descriptor which behaves differently to the builtin `functools.cached_property` in multithreaded environment.
 - `evenshorterhand`: the world is there for the taking.
-- `apoptosis`: force downstream user of your function to write faster code.
+- `apoptosis`: force downstream user of your function to write faster code by binding **lifetime** of data to functions.

 Consult module level docs for detailed descriptions.

 ## Testing

-`vanya_functools` uses pytest + doctest to test all snippets in READMEs and in code.
+`vanya_functools` uses pytest + doctest to test all snippets in all markdown files and in code.